-- Increased risk of obesity and diabetes
+Increased risk of obesity and diabetes

-- Potential development of breast or prostate cancer
+Potential development of breast or prostate cancer

 All of this, only from indoor and outdoor light pollution.

 So it’s no exaggeration to say that wearing a sleep mask could quite literally save your life.
-You'll need to think twice about the light in your surroundings, and about leaving your gadgets on at night as you slumber.
+You'll need to think twice about the light in your surroundings, and leaving your gadgets on at night as you slumber.

 The Proven Benefits Of Eye Masks

-According to a study written up in the National Sleep Foundation, sleepers who went to bed with eye masks experienced both physical and psychological benefits.
-Sleep masks help you experience a more restful slumber, which can help you concentrate and focus during the day, boost your energy and mood, improve your short-term memory, and more.
+According to a study published in Oxford Academic, sleepers who went to bed with eye masks experienced improved alertness and memory.(1)Sleep masks help you experience a more restful slumber.
+This, in turn, helps you focus during the day, boost your energy and mood, improve your short-term memory, and more.